Childhood Commercial Hotel Home Investment with Jay Anderson

 Given the large scale size of these commercial purchases and numerous initial costs to take into account, how does Anderson actually gather the funds for such purchases?

 Borrowing sign on it is not an issue.
-I think the banks look pretty favorably on motel’s assets.
+I think the banks look pretty favorably on the motel’s assets.
 At the moment we’re still at the capability to keep buying.
 So once that’s probably exhausted I’m definitely interested in looking at options like forming a bit of a syndicate and having a structured plan in place and getting some yeah some key investors involved and seeing where we can go with it.

 With that in mind, Anderson shares that he’s actually purchased other types of commercial properties asides from motels…